Salma0-8/Finance-Odyssey/Quantitative Researcher Roadmap.md

-# Roadmap to Becoming a Quantitative Researcher at Jane Street
+# Roadmap to Becoming a Quantitative Researcher

 ## **Introduction**
 This roadmap provides a structured, step-by-step guide to mastering the skills required to secure a Quantitative Researcher position at Jane Street.
 The journey is divided into four key phases: foundational learning, specialized skill development, hands-on projects, and interview preparation.
 Each step includes in-depth topics, curated resources, and practical applications to ensure comprehensive learning.